ArctiqTeam/copilot-bootcamp/Labs/Lab 2.3 - Navigating the Code Clouds/README.md

 - To master GitHub Copilot's advanced features for solving complex coding exercises and optimizing code.
     - Step 1 - The Complete Wright Brothers Fleet - More than one thing at a time
     - Step 2 - Flight Logbook - Logging Your Coding Journey
+    - Step 3 - Aviation Code - Enforcing Coding Standards
-    - Step 3 - Flying in Formation - Code Refactoring
+    - Step 4 - Flying in Formation - Code Refactoring
-    - Step 4 - Parsing Flight Show - Prompt Engineering
+    - Step 5 - Parsing Flight Show - Prompt Engineering

 ### Step 1: - The Complete Wright Brothers Fleet - More than one thing at a time